Mark-Assessment/r-troaca-bmi-M2-2/README.md

 ## **Footer**

 The footer includes a copyright notice at the bottom and has the same gradient background as the header, but the gradient is reversed.
+The footer also includes a function that automatically updates the date.
 ![Footer](https://github.com/RazvanTr10/BMI-zing/blob/main/assets/images/footer.png?raw=true)

 ## **Page Content features**